-- · the trainee's follow-up of the learning activities provided; - · their interventions in the various working forums - their involvement in group projects and tasks; - the completion of individual tasks with an oral and/or written output; - the production of other elements that the course leaders consider necessary to evaluate the learners' performance at a given sub-level.
-These assessment elements will be specified at the beginning of the sub-level.
+- · the learners follow-up of the learning activities provided; - · their interventions in the various working forums - · their involvement in group projects and tasks; - · the completion of individual tasks with an oral and/or written output; - the production of other elements that the teachers consider necessary to evaluate the learners' performance at a given level.
+These assessment elements will be specified at the beginning of the level.

-To pass the sub-level attended, the student must obtain a minimum classification of 10 out of a possible 20.
+To pass the level attended, the student must obtain a minimum classification of 10 out of a possible 20.